Back to Blog

 EU AI Act Compliance for Belgian SMEs: What You Actually Need to Do

 The EU AI Act is already in force and enforcement deadlines are approaching fast.
 If you’re a Belgian SME using AI for customer support, email automation, or internal workflows, you need to know where you stand.
 The good news: most small business AI use cases fall into low-risk categories.
-But “probably fine” is not a compliance strategy.

 What Is the EU AI Act?